 9. The CPU then executes BIOS/EFI’s input/output codes to access bootable devices such as hard drives, optical drives or USB drives, searching for an operating system loader.
 If no bootable drive is found or the bootable drive does not have a loader, a question mark will be displayed.
 If a loader is found, the Apple logo will be displayed.
 The CPU then executes the loader and loads the rest of Apple’s macOS software into your Mac.
 You will see a loading progress bar while macOS loads (older macOS uses a rotating gear image).

 10. The loader loads the core macOS first followed by application and hardware drivers.
 MacBooks with graphics issues usually start going wrong at 2/3rds of the loading progress bar, corresponding to the moment the graphics driver is being loaded and executed.

 11. Upon finishing loading, control is passed to macOS.

-For more advanced information, go on to read the next level article “How does a MacBook power up? — component level computer technician’s guide“
+For more advanced information, go on to read the next level article “How does a MacBook power on? — component level computer technician’s guide"

 Note: If you need to purchase a replacement logic board for your customer, you can order it by “logic board number” to guarantee fit in the same case and connection to ALL other devices such as screen, keyboard and battery.
 Logic board numbers all start with “820-“.
 For example, an A1286 15 inch 2011 MacBook Pro has a logic board number of 820-2915-A or 820-2915-B. 820-2915-A and 820-2915-B are interchangeable with only minor differences.
 The A1278 13 inch 2012 MacBook Pro has logic board numbers 820-3115-A or 820-3115-B. 820-3115-A and 820-3115-B are interchangeable but 820-2915 and 820-3115 are NOT interchangeable.
 All logic boards we sell will come with photo guides to help you find the number.